Hair Loss in Swimmers

 Dear Dr. Mohebi,

-I’ve been watching the Olympics and have really been enjoying the female swimming competition.
-The ladies spend so much time in the pool that I was curious if it can damage their hair.
-Can swimming in a chlorine pool make you go bald?
+I am a big fan of the Olympics and have been watching the games.
+In particular, I have really been enjoying the female swimming competition.
+These impressive and athletic ladies spend so much time in the pool and their hair is always wet from their swimming activities.
+I was curious if spending that much time in the water can damage hair to the point they start to lose some of their hair.
+Can swimming in a chlorine pool make you suffer from hair loss?

-This a very timely and interesting question!
 In general, a good number of women have a naturally receded hairline or foreheads that tend to be higher than normal.
 Why?
-As the years have passed, women with male hormones or some elevated androgen often develop a recessive hairline that is similar to adult men and is called male patterned hairline maturation.
+As the years pass and women age, females with male hormones or some elevated amounts of androgen often develop a recessive hairline that is similar to adult men.
+This condition is known as male patterned hairline maturation.
 This can also be the result of a male patterned hair loss gene that has been passed on to them from their mother or father.

 For women who are suffering from hair loss, my 5-Step Management System for female hair loss can be a big help in addressing the issue.
-One of my first steps is ordering a comprehensive set of lab tests including the levels of total and free testosterone and DHEA in women with a male patterned hairline or females who lose their hair in a male pattern.
+One of my first steps in treating female hair loss is ordering a comprehensive set of lab tests that include determining the levels of total and free testosterone and DHEA (a hormone produced by the adrenal glands of the body) in women with a male patterned hairline as well as females who lose their hair in a way similar to a male pattern.
 Any female with a recessive hairline that impacts their quality of life can see great benefits from a hair transplant procedure.

-An effective hair transplant method for females is lowering the hairline via follicular unit hair transplantation.
-This procedure alters the hairline perceived as masculine to a natural feminine hairline.
-These cases involve women that often lack hair loss signs in other areas of the scalp so they have a good amount of transplant donor hair.
-A reasonable level of density can normally be achieved in one or two procedures.
+An effective hair transplant method for females is lowering the hairline via Follicular Unit Extraction (FUE) hair transplant.
+This procedure alters a hairline that is perceived as masculine to a natural in appearance feminine hairline.
+These cases involve women that often lack hair loss signs in other areas of the scalp so they likely have a good amount of high-quality transplant donor hair.
+A reasonable level of density can normally be achieved in one or two hair restoration procedures.